emersonbiondo/DirFileManager/README.md

 # DirFileManager
-Console application for executing command blocks
+Console application to execute blocks of commands that manipulate files and directories